 Participation in the Reflections Program is organized by school grade.
 Student works are critiqued with others in the same grade division.
 This allows recognition and judging of artworks by appropriate developmental age and skill levels.
 The five grade divisions are as follows:

-The Reflections Program is structured for PTAs to recognize students at the local unit, council, district, state and national PTA levels.
-Entries are first judged at the local unit level, where selected works are chosen to represent the PTA at each subsequent level depending on each state PTA structure.
-Once entries reach the state level, the state PTA may select entries to submit to the National PTA.
-Awards of Excellence and Awards of Merit are recognized at the annual National PTA convention and are displayed as part of the program’s traveling exhibit.
+The Reflections Program is structured for PTAs to recognize students at the local unit, council, district, state, and national PTA levels.
+Entries are first judged at the local unit level, where selected works are chosen to represent the local PTA at the next level of the contest.
+District/Council PTAs decide how many entries they accept from their local PTAs.

 Participation in the Michigan Reflections Program is open to all students in attendance at PTA/PTSA schools where the program is sponsored.
-Each local unit, district or council establishes their own due dates which allow adequate time for judging and celebrating at that level.
+Each local unit, district, or council establishes its own due dates which allow adequate time for judging and celebrating at that level.
 Local units and districts or councils then submit to the state level at the established due date.

-Please join the Michigan Reflections Network Facebook page to receive more information about Michigan PTA’s reflections program.
+Please join the Michigan PTA Reflections Network Facebook page to receive more information about Michigan PTA’s Reflections program.
 Any leaders interested in chairing or co-chairing the MIPTA Reflections committee should call or email the committee.
 We need to keep this committee strong and growing and we need you!

 Thank you for all you do to promote art in your PTA/PTSA!